 Price, per person

-Air travel (Economy) on Aegean Airlines (Airbus A321) in May 2018, May & September 2019 or (Euro Traveller) on British Airways (Airbus A320) in September 2018; private coach travel (Day 8 is on foot); accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.
+Air travel (Economy) on Aegean Airlines (Airbus A321); private coach travel (Day 8 is on foot); accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips for waiters, drivers and guides; all state and airport taxes; the services of the lecturer, tour manager and a local guide.

 This is a long tour with three hotel changes and some long journeys.
 You will be on your feet for long stretches of time, in some cases on exposed sites and walking over rough terrain and therefore sure-footedness and agility are essential.
 Average distance by coach per day: 75 miles.